kat4/instaground/README.md

 ##Strategy

-[ ] Learn to use the instagram api to return an image from a hashtag based on a static word.
+- [ ] Learn to use the instagram api to return an image from a hashtag based on a static word.

+- [ ] Conceal API key.

-[ ] Implement a search box with a submit button which loads a new image based on the search term.
+- [ ] Implement a search box with a submit button which loads a new image based on the search term.

-[ ] Add tab functionality, and a basic second tab.

-[ ] Use cookies stores user's search history on second tab.
+- [ ] Use cookies stores user's search history on second tab.

-[ ] Dynamic functionality to search bar.
+- [ ] Dynamic functionality to search bar.

+- [ ] Lazy load content.